Years 10 – 11: Core PE Overview

-- Practical 50%
+- Practical 50% (25% for the examination year 2021)

 For the practical component, students are required to complete 4 activities.
-These may come from activities that are studied in school, or a specialist activity that a student studies outside of school.
+These may come from activities that are studied in school or a specialist activity that a student studies outside of school.
 Students are assessed at the end of each activity to give a coursework grade.

-The theory aspect investigates a number of different areas that include factors affecting participation and performance, injuries and safety, basic anatomy and physiology, training methods and drugs.
+The theory aspect investigates a number of different areas that include factors affecting participation and performance, injuries and safety, basic anatomy and physiology, training methods, and drugs.